EXCLUSIVE-Zoom has joined tech industry counterterrorism group

 Dec 15 (Reuters) - Video-conferencing platform Zoom has joined a counterterrorism organization formed by major U.S. tech companies including Meta Platforms Inc FB.O, formerly known as Facebook, and Microsoft Corp MSFT.O, the group said on Wednesday.

-The move marks the latest expansion of the Global Internet Forum to Counter Terrorism (GIFCT), an independent group through which member companies share information to combat terrorism and violent extremism on their sites.
+The Global Internet Forum to Counter Terrorism (GIFCT) is an independent group through which member companies share information to combat terrorism and violent extremism on their sites.

 Zoom Video Communications Inc ZM.O, which saw usage explode during the COVID-19 pandemic but has faced slowing growth in recent months, has come under scrutiny over how to police content and abuses on its platform.

+GIFCT's founding members were Facebook, Microsoft, Twitter TWTR.N and Alphabet's GOOGL.O YouTube.

-GIFCT, which has said it wants to broaden its member companies, added five new platforms this year including home-rental giant Airbnb ABNB.O, social network Tumblr and online publishing platform WordPress.
-It now has 18 members and said it plans for more companies to join in 2022.
+Its membership has risen to 18 companies with five new platforms joining this year including home-rental firm Airbnb ABNB.O, social network Tumblr and online publishing platform WordPress.
+It said it plans for more in 2022.

 Tech companies have long been criticized for failing to curb violent extremist activity on their platforms, though they also face concerns over free expression.

-The group manages a hash-sharing database, where member companies can share "hashes," unique numerical representations of original pieces of content that have been removed from their services.
+It manages a hash-sharing database, where member companies can share "hashes", unique numerical representations of original pieces of content that have been removed from their services.
 Other companies can use these hashes to identify the same content on their sites and review or remove the material.

 As individuals and companies turned to video-conferencing apps during COVID-19 lockdown restrictions, Zoom faced high-profile content moderation issues.

-GIFCT's Executive Director Nicholas Rasmussen said in a statement it was delighted to add Zoom as its mission "requires we work with a diverse range of companies...to develop cross-platform solutions that render terrorists and violent extremists ineffective across the internet."
+GIFCT Executive Director Nicholas Rasmussen said in a statement it was delighted to add Zoom as its mission "requires we work with a diverse range of companies ...to develop cross-platform solutions that render terrorists and violent extremists ineffective across the internet".

 GIFCT has faced criticism from some human and digital rights advocates over centralized or over-broad censorship, and calls for greater transparency.